denoptim-project/RingClosingMM/README.md

 - ✅ Geometry-protective force field: bond lengths and angles in the input geometry are taken as the equilibrium value coupled with strong force constants for stretching and bending.
 - ✅ Potential energy smoothing for global optimization in Z-matrix and Cartesian space.
 - ✅ Energy minimization in Z-matrix space with selection of the degrees of freedom to vary and of their bounds.
-- ✅ Socket TCP server to provide low-latency interface with any client application requesting the bond-formation/ring-closure service.
+- ✅ Socket TCP server to provide low-latency interface with any client application requesting a bond-formation/ring-closure service.

 ## Installation